chongyi-zheng/iclr-blogposts-2026-mdp-to-gcmdp/_posts/2026-04-27-mdp-to-gcmdp.md

       {% include figure.liquid path="assets/img/2026-04-27-mdp-to-gcmdp/riverswim.svg" class="img-fluid rounded" %}
   </div>
   <div class="caption">
     River Swim involves swimming across a river by choosing to move right at each state.
-The exploration is challenging due to stochstic transitions.
+The exploration is challenging due to stochastic transitions.
   </div>

   Additionally, we conduct experiments in the River Swim MDP<d-cite key="strehl2008analysis"></d-cite>, which requires exploration to reach the end of the river (linear chain of states) by choosing to move right at each state.
 The agent receives a reward of $1.0$ in the rightmost state and receives a small distractor reward of $0.005$ if it moves left at any other state.
 To avoid policy initialization bias, we randomize which action moves left versus right at each state.